 A pinched nerve in the cervical region is often refered to as cervical radiculopathy, and can often lead to shoulder and neck pain, which can spread down the arms.

 Some self-care options may relieve your symptoms to some extent.
 These include heat and ice massage, over the counter medications (mostly anti-inflammatory), and etc. If the pain has just radiated and isn’t too severe, these first-hand options can significantly work for you.

 A peripheral nerve goes all the way into arms or legs leaving alone the spinal cord.
 There is a house of millions of nerve fibers that branch outward to other parts of the body.
 These parts are muscles and skin.
 These nerves are responsible for making muscles move and enabling sensations on the skin.

 There is a green part of this hose which is a fine membrane.
 This is where a static electric charge becomes possible to travel to or from the brain.
-The hose in addition to hosting electric charges transports fluid from the nerve cell body.
+The hose, in addition to hosting electric charges, transports fluid from the nerve cell body.
 The nerve cell body is responsible for nourishing and helping the ever-changing components of green part or a membrane.

 A significant blockage inside the hose disrupts the flow when the pinch is nerved meaning nutrients no longer flow.
-This leads to loss of membranes’ healthy ability to transmit these electrical charges that are significantly tiny.
+This leads to the loss of the membranes’ healthy ability to transmit these electrical charges that are significantly tiny.
 As a result, they eventually die.
 A muscle does not contract and feels numb only because of enough fibers that may stop working.

 Conservative Treatment Options to Treat a Pinched Nerve:

-- A hot shower can help
+- A hot shower can help.

-- Lying down putting a rolled up towel under your neck
+- Lying down putting a rolled up towel under your neck.